-Imputing Income from Assets [24 CFR 5.609(b)(3)]
+Imputing Income from Assets [24 CFR 5.609(b)(3), Notice PIH 2012-29]

 When net family assets are \$5,000 or less, the PHA will include in annual income the actual income anticipated to be derived from the assets.
 When the family has net family assets in excess of \$5,000, the PHA will include in annual income the greater of (1) the actual income derived from the assets or (2) the imputed income.
-Imputed income from assets is calculated by multiplying the total cash value of all family assets by the current HUD-established passbook savings rate.
+Imputed income from assets is calculated by multiplying the total cash value of all family assets by an average passbook savings rate as determined by the PHA.